History of slavery in the Muslim world: Slavery in pre-Islamic Arabia

 Slavery was widely practiced in pre-Islamic Arabia, as well as in the rest of the antique and early medieval world.
 Slavery in the Muslim world began with institutions inherited from pre-Islamic Arabia.
 The minority were European and Caucasus, likely brought in by caravaners or the product of Bedouin capture, a practice stretching back to biblical times.
 Native Arab slaves had also existed, a prime example being Zayd ibn Haritha al-Kalbi, whom Muhammad later adopted.
 Arab slaves, however, usually obtained as captives, were generally ransomed off among nomadic groups.
 The Red Sea slave trade of Africans to the Arabian Peninsula is known to have been ongoing already in antiquity.

 The slave population increased by the custom of child abandonment (see also infanticide) and by the kidnapping or sale of small children.
-Whether enslavement for debt or the sale of children by their families was common is disputed. (historian Henri Brunschvig argues it was rare, but according to Jonathan E. Brockopp, debt slavery was persistent.)
-Free persons could sell their offspring, or even themselves, into slavery.
+Whether enslavement for debt or the sale of children by their families was common is disputed.
+(Historian Henri Brunschvig argues it was rare, but according to Jonathan E. Brockopp, debt slavery was persistent.)
+Free people could sell their offspring, or even themselves, into slavery.
 Enslavement was also possible as a consequence of committing certain offenses against the law, as in the Roman Empire.

 Two classes of slaves existed: a purchased slave and one born in the master's home.
 Over the latter, the master had complete rights of ownership, though these slaves were unlikely to be sold or disposed of by the master.
 Female slaves were at times forced into prostitution for the benefit of their masters, following Near Eastern customs.